 WHAT TO EXPECT WHILE ON COURSE

-Normally courses run from 8 am Wednesday for our 5-day courses, or 8 am Friday for our 3-day courses, to Sunday lunchtime.
-There after we will start at 7:30 am.
-We have a well-stocked knifemaking video library and you are welcome to spend the evenings watching them which you may borrow for the evening.
+Normally courses run from 7:30 am Wednesday for our 5-day courses, or 7:30 am Friday for our 3-day courses, to Sunday lunchtime.
+We have a well-stocked knifemaking DVD library and you are welcome to spend the evenings watching them which you may borrow for the evening.
 We have a generator in case ESKOM lets us down, we can at least carry on working!
 Each day is very long with us working 10 to 12 hours a day, so be prepared and please be prompt!
 Oros and water is always available and we have coffee/tea/cooldrinks with biscuits/rusks/cake twice a day.

 Information on where to obtain knifemaking supplies and equipment is provided.
 Please do not think that our help ends at the completion of your course.
 We are always available to answer any knifemaking questions and help you in any way we can.
 Certificates are provided to students completing the course.

 Bladesmithing is the historical and traditional way of knifemaking by bladesmiths using high carbons steels.
 Utilizing hammer, fire and anvil a knife will be made proceeding from design, forging, heat-treatment, grinding, polishing, handle, leather sheath making and sharpening.
 You will come away with your own hand-forged knife and sheath as well as the knowledge to make more.
 (The bug will have bitten!).
 You do not have to be big and brawny to do this course!
 You will make a knife that is worth more than R2 000 on this course.

 Pupils per course - 4

 Cost: 2018 price R4 750 per person.
 (2019 price R5 900) Nonrefundable deposit of R1 500 per person to secure your booking.

 Duration: 3 Days.
 Bunkhouse: R180 per person per night self-catering